-Two Parish Councils cover this area, and all Councillors are unpaid volunteers elected every four years (the last election was May 2011).
+Two Parish Councils cover this area, and all Councillors are unpaid volunteers elected every four years (the last election was May 2015, with the next taking place on the 2nd May 2019).
 The main areas they deal with are allotments and leisure facilities plus they have a say in planning applications and overall planning, putting forward the views of local residents.

 Cumnor Parish Council covers Cumnor Hill and Dean Court (as well as Cumnor and other areas outside of our community).
 Useful pages on their website include Contact details for the Councillors and membership of their Committees.
 The Parish Clerk is Tina Brock (tel.
 01367 240407, e-mail email@example.com ).

 The whole community falls under the Vale Of White Horse District Council which provides a wide range of services under the categories of Environmental, Housing, Planning, Cultural and Recreational and Transport.
 Specific areas include Waste Collection and Council Tax & Benefits.
 They are also responsible for managing Elections in this area.
 Vale of White Horse District Council are based in Abbey House, Abbey Close, Abingdon OX14 3JE (tel no. 01235 520202, e-mail firstname.lastname@example.org ).
 Other useful pages on their website include Contact us, How we work and a Local Services tool to provide you with information relevant to your address such as rubbish collection days and council tax rates.

 Again the community currently has two sets of representatives as Cumnor Hill and Dean Court fall under the Cumnor Ward while the remainder of the area falls under the Botley and Sunningwell Ward which adds Sunningwell and South Hinksey Parishes to the previous North Hinksey and Wytham Ward.
 Both of these Wards have 2 Councillors.
 See the map on the LGBC website.